-You all have a Miro slide of icons that show different types of bad effects that growing, producing or transporting food can cause.
+You all have a sheet of icons that show different types of bad effects that growing, producing or transporting food can cause.
 These things don't happen everywhere food is grown produced or transported, but growing, producing or transporting food can cause harm like damaging our climate or environment.

-1. In your group, place icons on your map to show where you think growing, producing or transporting the food you have told us about causes harm to occur
+1. In your group, cut out icons and stick them on your map to show where you think growing, producing or transporting the food you have told us about causes harm to occur